 How can Mometrix Test Preparation help me prepare for the TSI writing exam?

 The goal of Mometrix is to give test-takers exactly what they need in order to pass whatever exam they are taking with a grade they can be proud of.
-Our study guide and flashcards are packed with detailed yet easy to understand information.
+Our study guide, online course, and flashcards are packed with detailed yet easy to understand information.
 We also provide practice questions that help you get comfortable with the layout of the actual TSI Writing exam.
 Mometrix allows you to study only the material that is most likely to show up on the TSI exam so that you’re not wasting your time on unnecessary content.
 If you want to pass the TSI Writing test on your first attempt, then you want to go with Mometrix.